auristor/sro-auristor-client/README.md

 The CSI Driver Pods leverage sidecar containers images provided by the Kubernetes SigStorage.

-The specific sidecars and sidecar container image tags are embedded in the AuriStorFS KMOD/CSI SpecialResource chart.
+The specific sidecars and sidecar container image tags are embedded in the AuriStorFS KMOD/CSI SpecialResource chart version

-Detailed information on required images are found in the README of the corresponding AuriStorFS KMOD/CSI SpecialResource version (see [chartVersions](chartVersions)/&lt;version&gt;/README.md or the [README for the latest version](chart/README.md)
+Detailed information on all required CSI Sidecar container images can be found in the corresponding README of the AuriStorFS KMOD/CSI SpecialResource version (see [chartVersions](chartVersions)/***&lt;chart version&gt;***/README.md

-Example:

-    k8s.gcr.io/sig-storage/csi-attacher:v3.4.0
+For Example, from the documentation for [chart version 0.0.5](chartVersions/0.0.5)

+	k8s.gcr.io/sig-storage/csi-attacher:v3.5.0

+	k8s.gcr.io/sig-storage/csi-provisioner:v3.2.1

+	k8s.gcr.io/sig-storage/csi-node-driver-registrar:v2.5.1

+	k8s.gcr.io/sig-storage/livenessprobe:v2.7.0

 ## Step 5: Create **auristorfs-csi** Service Account